BowBoyCode/Wireguard-Debian/README.md

 # My Project

-This is a brief description of my project.
+This is my personal VPN using Debian 12 NetworkManager and Wireguard.

 ## Features
-- Feature 1
+- NetworkManager configuration setup.
-- Feature 2
+- Wireguard configuration setup.

 ## Image